Subashri1989/fabric-docs/docs/onelake/onelake-overview.md

 ## One data lake for the entire organization

-Before OneLake, it was easier for customers to create multiple lakes for different business groups rather than collaborating on a single lake, even with the extra overhead of managing multiple resources.
-OneLake focuses on removing these challenges by improving collaboration.
+Before OneLake, it was the practice for customers to create multiple lakes for different business groups rather than collaborating on a single lake, even with the extra overhead of managing multiple resources.
+OneLake focuses on removing the overhead by improving collaboration.
 Every customer tenant has exactly one OneLake.
 There can never be more than one and if you have Fabric, there can never be zero.
 Every Fabric tenant automatically provisions OneLake, with no extra resources to set up or manage.
+It is a virtual layer, we will not be able to view it, but build a data layer on top of it using Lakehouse (https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-overview).

 ### Governed by default with distributed ownership for collaboration